 Switzerland is one of the world's most popular safe-haven investment destinations.
 From its political neutrality to its banking secrecy, the country has a reputation for protecting valuables.
 But its strong economy, low national debt, low inflation, and low unemployment make it a relatively safe investment destination in its own right.

 Despite this popularity, investors should be aware of a few key risks.
 The country's safe-haven status is no secret, which means that Swiss francs and securities can rapidly become overvalued during times of crisis.
-These actions can even lead to dramatic actions by the country's central bank like it's 2012 decision to tie the franc's value to the euro to curb its rise.
+These actions can even lead to dramatic actions by the country's central bank like its 2011 decision to tie the franc's value to the euro to curb its rise.

 The easiest way to invest in Switzerland is through the use of exchange-traded funds (ETFs), which let investors easily purchase a broad basket of assets in a single security.

 It is worth noting, however, that some of these ETFs do not offer as much diversification as other international ETFs.
-For instance, just three stocks make up over 40% of the iShares MSCI Switzerland Index since it's weighted by market capitalization.
+For instance, as of Nov.
+30, 2020, just three stocks made up over 50% of the MSCI Switzerland Index since it's weighted by market capitalization.
 The most popular Swiss ETFs include:

 - iShares MSCI Switzerland Index Fund ETF (EWL)

 - Invesco CurrencyShares Swiss Franc Trust (FXF)

 American depository receipts (ADRs) offer investors another easy way to invest in Switzerland by purchasing individual company stocks trading on U.S. exchanges.
 Purchasing individual stocks makes it easy for investors to gain exposure to specific areas of Switzerland's economy or individual companies within the country.
 And ADRs can be easily purchased with U.S. brokerage accounts, since the securities trade on U.S. stock exchanges.